andrew-johnson-4/andrew-johnson-4/README.md

   * add support for something other than x86-64 (be honest)

 ### Upcoming Planned Features

-* arbitrary sized return values (should provide a decent speed up)
 * parametric polymorphism
 * back towards 3000 SLOC from current 5000 SLOC (more features means less code somehow)